 Our Core: Beliefs About Ourselves and Others Direct Our Happiness

 Our core is made up of the beliefs we have about ourselves and others and these beliefs direct our happiness.
-Some of our beliefs formed before we have knowledge and understanding.
+Some of our beliefs formed before we had knowledge and understanding.
 They are the feelings and thoughts we got from how our parents and caregivers talked to us, what they said to us, and how they treated us.
 These folks were often unaware they were shaping our beliefs and we were unaware our beliefs were developing.
-But, once we develop intellect and gain understanding and knowledge, we create our own beliefs based on how we interpret information from others and how we reason information we’ve acquired on our own.
-Therefore, we develop subconscious and conscious beliefs.
+But, once we begin to develop intellect, understanding, and knowledge we create our own beliefs based on how we interpret information from others and how we reason information we’ve acquired on our own.
+It is then we develop subconscious and conscious beliefs.

 When we are conceived, our soul energizes to life.
 We are little energy sources that emit and elicit love and joy.
 With that same unawareness, we can also frustrate, anger, and exhaust people.
 Think about the way infants unconsciously generate unconditional love in others, yet cause stress and exhaustion.

 Most of us have intentionally caused someone to have bad feelings.
-It’s not something we want to admit, but many of us have fallen, like the infamous “fallen angel,” into the pit of vengeance, retaliation, and pride, where we tried to make other people feel guilty, ashamed, sad, afraid, or angry.
+It’s not something we want to admit, but many of us have fallen, like the infamous “fallen angel,” into the pit of vengeance, retaliation, and pride, where we consciously tried to make other people feel guilty, ashamed, sad, afraid, or angry.
 We do this when we are feeling worse than the person we are trying to make unhappy.
-If the person we are trying to infect knows how to be truly happy, he will be immune to the attack and you will be left alone in your own misery.
+If the intended victim knows how to be truly happy, he will be immune to your attack and you will be left alone in your own misery.
 Should you succeed, you both will feel bad, but in the end, you will feel worse.

-Also, most of us have intentionally tried to make other people happy.
+In contrast, many of us have intentionally tried to make other people happy.
 Celebrating birthdays, giving a cheery hello, complimenting someone, and doing a good deed for someone are just a few examples.
-We do this when we feel happier than the other person and want the person to be happy so we can feel better.
+We do this when we feel happier than the other person or when we need the other person to be happy so we can feel better.
 Much to our dismay, our efforts to make other people happy result in short term pleasure or are futile.
 In truth, we cannot make someone be something he isn’t.
 So, unless we know how to be truly happy, the person’s failure to maintain happiness will make us feel like a failure.
-We will be miserable.
+We will feel as bad as our victim.

 We connect with each other through emotions, so we are wired to pick up other people’s emotions.
-Bad feelings, like bad health, are contagious.
-Like an infectious disease, we can infect other people with our bad feelings or become easily infected by others.
+Bad feelings are contagious.
+Like an infectious disease, we can infect other people with our bad feelings or become infected by others.
 When we feel angry, afraid, guilty, or ashamed we behave badly, which have direct effects on others.
 When other people have bad feelings, we pick up their “bad vibes” or are direct targets of their bad behaviors.
-Then, our alert system (natural instincts) warns us of aggression and hostility and we go into protect mode, using our survival emotions of fear, anger, contempt, shame, and guilt.
+Then, our alert system (natural instincts) warns us of aggression and hostility, so we go into protect mode, feeling our survival emotions of fear, anger, contempt, shame, and guilt.

 Conversely, good health is not contagious.
 We cannot infect someone with our good health.
 To maintain good health, we must be consciously aware and make conscious efforts.
 Like good health, good feelings happen through conscious thoughts, discipline, and self-determination.

 Our conscious thoughts come from our conscious mind or thinking brain.
 This is the executive functioning part of our mind.
 It controls impulses, problem solves, organizes our thoughts, and assesses potential outcomes.
-Located in the front part of our heads, it could be that God put it there as a way to tell us to think first.
+Located in the front part of our heads, I believe God put it there as a way to tell us to think first.
 When we think first and let our feelings follow, we have good conscious awareness that allows us to make sounder decisions and have fewer regrets.
-Conscious thinking or conscious awareness keeps us safer, healthier, and happier.

 When We Lack Conscious Awareness

 A lack of conscious awareness causes us to lack honesty, empathy, accountability, respect, trust, and discipline and instead rely on our natural emotions of fear, anger, contempt, shame, and guilt.
 This results in us having emotionally based attitudes and behaviors that result in negative beliefs.
-Some of these attitudes and behaviors include: the need to be right, being a control freak, keeping score with others, and the desire to get back at people.
+Some of these attitudes and behaviors include: the need to be right, being a control freak, keeping score with others, and the desire to seek justice by getting back at people.

-People who are perfectionists, anxious, insecure, can’t handle being told, “No,” and who assume they know what’s best for others are also included.
-All of these lead to frustration, distress, and exhaustion for everyone involved.
-So, why do we do these things, especially when all we want is to be happy?
+Also included are people who are perfectionists, anxious, insecure, and can’t handle being told, “No.” All of these lead to frustration, distress, and exhaustion for everyone involved.
+So, why do we do these things, when all we want is to be happy?

 While our genetics predispose us to certain tendencies, mostly, we do these things because of what we feel and think.
-Despite the fact that perfectionists and control freaks know they cause stress and frustration, they continue their behaviors.
-It’s not because they want to be unhappy or make other people unhappy.
+Despite the fact that perfectionists and control freaks know they cause stress and frustration, they continue their behaviors; not because they want to be unhappy or make other people unhappy.
 It’s because they’re trying to force happiness instead of pursue it.